 Rachel Clift joined the Foundation as content writer and multimedia producer in March 2017.
-Working in collaboration with internal teams, she produces content and develops and executes multimedia pieces that highlight the Foundation's goals and support the strategic communications plan.
+Working in collaboration with internal teams and outside vendors, she is responsible for developing, managing, and executing print, digital, and public programming content that supports the Mellon Foundation's mission and engages new audiences.

 Ms. Clift earned a BA in women's studies from Hamilton College and holds an MFA in film production from Boston University.